This is not a leather boxing glove.

 We're not just another distributor of machinery and materials.
 We design and build fully balanced cold-cast rotational casting machines for both professionals and light users.
-We're based in the UK, but our rotacasters work worldwide.
+We're based in the UK, where all of our machines are built in-house, but our rotacasters work worldwide.

 To be the best, you need to choose the best, and the best is definitely what you get from an Evolution rotacaster.
 It's not just great technology; we pride ourselves on skilled and approachable technical support, both before and after sales.